Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 The term "IP" refers to the custom logic and "smarts" that are contained within the digital logic.
 Users of the logic block do not have to understand the "IP" baked within to use the module, simply the block interface and I/O requirements.

+### Hard vs. Soft IP

+Due to the heterogeneous architecture of the Zynq-7000, the notion of "soft" and "hard" IP becomes relevant.
+The Zynq-7000 SoC includes hard IP, akin to standard DSPs from, e.g., TI, ST, NXP, etc.
+Think of hard IP as digital logic that is etched into the silicon---it cannot be altered or changed.
+Typically, hard IP runs faster than soft IP since there is less extraneous support circuitry to allow for customization at run-time.
+Examples of typical hard IP include CPU cores (e.g., [ARM Cortex-M0](https://developer.arm.com/Processors/Cortex-M0)) and peripherals like UART/SPI/I2C/USB/etc.

+Soft IP is logic that is dynamically configurable, i.e., FPGA logic.
+For example, a soft processor is a processor that is implemented in the FPGA.
+It still runs code and acts like a hard processor, but tends to be slower, albeit, infinitely configurable.
+Xilinx provides its [MicroBlaze Soft Processor Core](https://www.xilinx.com/products/design-tools/microblaze.html) IP which makes it easy to create additional processors (e.g., DSPs) in the FPGA.
+ARM provides the [Cortex-M1](https://developer.arm.com/Processors/Cortex-M1) designed specifically for FPGAs.
+These can be instantiated many times to create a custom parallel architecture in the FPGA.
+Note that these soft processors run slower than the hard ARM cores in the Zynq-7000 SoC---around 3-10x slower clock frequencies.

+How do the IP cores in this tutorial and the AMDC-Firmware relate to soft/hard logic?
+By definition, all IP cores in the FPGA that have custom Verilog are soft IPs---the FPGA was dynamically configured at run-time to implement the desired logic functions.
+However, under the hood, if an IP core uses the "hard" logic in the FPGA (e.g., DSP slices, high-speed dedicated transceiver circuitry, etc), then the full IP core would be composed of both soft and hard IP, but overall, still be considered a soft IP.

+Note that soft IP provided by third-parties (e.g., Xilinx and others, see below) is generally not editable---the source code is often locked and must be implemented as a "black-box".
+Commercial IP usually has strict licensing agreements which must be followed.
+All AMDC-Firmware IP cores (named as `amdc_***`) are open-source and editable by anyone.

 ### Example IP Cores for Sale

 Designers can purchase pre-made IP cores from many companies.